• Home

 What Happens During A DMI Session?

 A DMI session typically begins with a quick assessment of how your child is moving and feeling that day.
-After a gentle warm-up, the therapist will guide your child through a set of movement-based exercises.
+After a gentle warm-up, the practitioner will guide your child through a set of movement-based exercises.
 Sessions are dynamic and interactive, often using toys, songs or play to keep children motivated.

-Therapists modify each activity based on your child’s tolerance and progress, keeping the experience safe yet challenging.
+Practitioners modify each activity based on your child’s tolerance and progress, keeping the experience safe yet challenging.
 Parents are welcome to observe, so you can learn how to support similar movements at home.

 How DMI Fits Into The Intensive Model Of Therapy (IMOT)

-At WINGS, DMI can be delivered within an Intensive Model of Therapy.
-This format typically involves one to four hours of therapy per day, five days a week, over three to four weeks.
-The higher frequency reinforces movement patterns more consistently, which may accelerate progress compared to traditional once- or twice-weekly sessions.
+This format typically involves one to four hours of therapy per day, five days a week, over four to six weeks.

 Who Can Benefit From DMI?